521.2 Guideline: Youth Service Requirement for Graduation from Richfield High School

 A. Requirement

 All senior students will be required to perform a minimum of fifteen (15) hours of youth service between the end of their junior year and the end of their senior year.
-This would allow them to perform their service during the summer months also.
+This allows them to perform their service during the summer months also.

 B. Accreditation/Recordkeeping